aascedu/manifesto/README.md

 #### architecture

 the server is hosted on an oracle cloud instance but will be self hosted in the future. it contains :
-- a very basic nginx http server that serves static content, with a ssl certificate signed by certbot. the nginx server is containerized with docker and ran with docker compose. the application is deployed on the host with ansible.
+- a very basic nginx http server that serves static content
+- a ssl certificate signed by certbot.

+the nginx server is containerized with docker and ran with docker compose.
+both the server and the application is deployed on the host with ansible.